How to Install Lazy Susan Hardware

 Place a screw through one of the countersunk holes in the top piece with the Lazy Susan hardware on the bottom – the frame with two holes in each corner will face to the underside of the top.
 Drive the screw through the top into one of the smaller holes in the frame.
 Insert a second screw into another of the countersunk holes in the top and line up the frame to drive the screw.
 This may be a tad tricky but once a second screw is in place, the remaining screws will be lined up.

 That’s it!
-I hope this tutorial on how to install Lazy Susan hardware is now super-easy and completely demystified!
-Have any questions?
+Have any questions about how to install Lazy Susan hardware?
 Leave a comment below!